Understanding what happened: Update – Not a Cyber Attack

 Sector-wide lessons and vigilance

-The Glasgow School of Art cyber attack serves as a reminder for all organisations, especially in education, to remain vigilant.
+Cyber attacks on Universities serves as a reminder for all organisations, especially in education, to remain vigilant.
 The uncertainty surrounding this incident demonstrates the importance of communication and preparedness.
 Ensuring that incident response plans are in place and regularly tested is essential.

 Key Steps Organisations Should Take After a Cyber Attack